1 in 100 people are estimated to suffer from coeliac disease in Europe

 Our Member societies have currently licensed up to 12,000 gluten-free products across Europe.

-The Crossed Grain symbol is a registered trademark and we work very hard to protect it by ensuring that all infringements are dealt with swiftly and appropriately.
-Look out for the license number under the symbol on the packaging to be sure the product is under an authentic license.
+The Crossed Grain Trademark is a registered trademark and we work very hard to protect it by ensuring that all infringements are dealt with swiftly and appropriately.
+Look out for the license number under the trademark on the packaging to be sure the product is under an authentic license.
 It would look like this: country code-license code-product code, for example for Belgium it could be BE-160-055.